RACING MAINSAILS

-The materials used in radial-paneled sails are “warp-oriented,” meaning that the strongest fibers run the length of the gores.
+The materials used in radial sails are “warp-oriented,” meaning the strongest fibers run the length of each gore.
+Laying those gores out so they radiate from the corners lines the warp yarns up with the loads that arc between the corners.

-Radial sails (with their many panels) allow sailmakers to use more than one laminated fabric in a sail.
-Stronger laminates can be used in high-load areas like the leech and tack, while lighter cloth can be used in the less-loaded luff of the sail.
-A third fabric, one that is heavy-duty and chafe-resistant, can be used in the foot panels to stand up to the abuses of tacking and chafing on the lifelines.
-By mixing cloth types, sailmakers can make a lighter sail that has more strength where needed.
+Because a radial sail has so many panels, the sailmaker can use more than one laminated fabric in a single sail.
+Stronger laminates go in high-load areas like the leech and tack, lighter cloth goes in the less-loaded luff, and a heavy-duty, chafe-resistant fabric goes in the foot panels to stand up to tacking and chafe on the lifelines.
+By mixing cloth types this way, you get a lighter sail with more strength exactly where it’s needed.

 Construction Options